mediamicroservices/mm/README.md

 ***

-## installing and configuring mediamicroservices
+## Installing and configuring mediamicroservices

-### installing homebrew
+### Installing homebrew
-before installing mediamicroservices, install homebrew to your computer. [here are directions for downloading homebrew](http://brew.sh/). homebrew is a package manager that assists in managing all of the necessary components of mediamicroservices.
+Before installing mediamicroservices, install homebrew to your computer. [here are directions for downloading homebrew](http://brew.sh/).
+Homebrew is a package manager that assists in managing all of the necessary components of mediamicroservices.

-be sure to update/upgrade homebrew regularly.
+Be sure to update/upgrade homebrew regularly.

-to update the packages in homebrew, type: `brew update` into the command line.
+To update the packages in homebrew, type: `brew update` into the command line.
 This command will tell you which packages need to be updated.

-to upgrade the packages in homebrew, type: `brew upgrade` into the command line.
+To upgrade the packages in homebrew, type: `brew upgrade` into the command line.
 This command will update all packages to their most recent version.

 <img src="https://github.com/mediamicroservices/mm/blob/master/Resources/updateupgrade.gif" width="400">

-### installing mediamicroservices and dependencies
+### Installing mediamicroservices and dependencies
-once homebrew has been installed, you can install mediamicroservices.
+Once homebrew has been installed, you can install mediamicroservices.
 First, use the [tap](https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/brew-tap.md) command.
 Then, you can install.

 Type `brew tap mediamicroservices/mm` into the command line.

 Then, type `brew install mm` into the command line.
 This command will install mediamicroservices to your computer.

-hooray, you've installed mediamicroservices!
+Hooray, you've installed mediamicroservices!

 mediamicroservices is dependent on other open source software to run.
 If you do not have the following software when installing mediamicroservices, homebrew will install it for you.